prpaskov/esg-scores/README.md

 -predict_gov_score - performs hashingvectorizer on 10K text data; then runs features through a pre-processing pipeline.
 Conducts dimensionality reduction on features and tests models with CV gridsearch to predict ESG governance scores (and thus impute missing values).

+-data_vis - contains exploratory datavis, some plots of which are shown in the overview file.

 Complementary csv and txt files are also included in this repository.